How I Went From a District Court Lawyer To a Supreme Court Lawyer in 10 Years

 3. Cases from District Court friends

-- I shifted to High Court at Ahmedabad.
+- I shifted to High Court in Ahmedabad.

 - The friends with whom I had sat in District Court for four years, began to refer cases to me for filing in High Court.